Qualifications Of A Juror

 Generally, you will be permitted to return home at the close of the day’s session of court.

-Jurors must be 18 years old, U.S. citizens and legal residents of Florida and their respective counties, and must possess a driver’s license or identification issued by the Department of Highway Safety and Motor Vehicles.
+Jurors must be 18 years old, U.S. citizens and legal residents of Florida and their respective counties, and must possess a driver’s license or identification issued by the Department of Highway Safety and Motor Vehicles or must have executed an affidavit of eligibility at the clerk’s office.

 Disqualifications or excusals from jury service include:

-A person 70 years of age or older will be excused from jury service upon request.
+- A person 70 years of age or older will be excused from jury service upon request.
+A person 70 years of age or older may also be permanently excused from jury service upon written request.

 A presiding judge may, at his or her discretion, excuse a practicing attorney, a practicing physician or a person who is physically unable to serve from jury service.